 Both can help.

-- Low-carb works too—but the changes might be slower and more gradual.
+- Low-carb works too, but the changes tend to be slower and more gradual.

 If you're not sure you can stick to strict keto, low-carb might be a good stepping stone.

-A 2022 Mayo Clinic review shows both diets can support weight loss if they create a calorie deficit.
+The Mayo Clinic notes both diets can support weight loss as long as they create a calorie deficit.

 Which One Is Easier to Stick With?